George Lake Project

 Details

-The property lays 280km northeast of La Ronge, Saskatchewan between Wollaston and Reindeer lakes.
-The property is road accessible via a spur from hwy 905.
-The claims are 100% owned by Eagle Plains with a 2% NSR held by Eagle Royalties containing a 1% buy-back clause.
-This area qualifies for the mineral exploration incentive program.
+The property is located 280 km northeast of La Ronge, Saskatchewan and is accessible by a newly constructed, all-season road.
+The George Lake Property dispositions are 100% owned by Eagle Plains with a 2% NSR held by Summit Royalties containing a 1% buy-back clause in favor or Eagle Plains for $1,000,000.
+This area qualifies for the Targeted Mineral Exploration Incentive (TMEI) program offered by the Government of Saskatchewan.

 Project Highlights